Therapy for Rebuilding Trust After Trauma

 “I’m not him.
 Stop treating me like I’m him.”

-“I could lose this if I don’t figure this out.”
+“I could lose him if I don’t figure this out.”

 But now you’re realizing there’s still something raw underneath all of it that’s acting up now that you’re with someone who seems safe.